Contextual offers: getting the bigger picture

 If you’re eligible, a UK university might lower its entry requirements for you

 Contextual offers are those made when universities take into account your personal circumstances when considering your application.
-For example, if you’ve attended a school with low progression rates to higher education, access schemes and alternative offers may be available to help you get into university.
-Over the last few years contextual offers have become more common in UK universities.
-You can check out our guide below to find out more information.
+For example, if you’ve attended a school with low progression rates to higher education, you may be entitled to access schemes and alternative offers to help you get into university.
+Over the last few years, contextual offers have become more common in UK universities.

 How do contextual offers work?